NrgXnat/xnat-openid-auth-plugin/README.md

 ### openid.`providerId`.userAutoVerified
 Flag to set the `verified` property of new users.

+### openid.`providerId`.userInfoUri
+The optional URI of the UserInfo endpoint.
+If present then a call will be exchanged to this endpoint to collect additional information about the user.

 ### openid.`providerId`.*Property
 The property names used to populate user information during user creation.
 These are the property names from the information returned from the authentication provider.